Get Better Quotes 35+

 expense of these fixed costs should be lower as premium increases.
 Most states issue

-a Premium Discount Table for insurance companies to use in rating insurance.
+a Premium Discount Table for insurance companies to use when rating insurance.

-discounts generally run between 4% and 10% depending on the total premium size.
+Premium discounts generally run between 4% and 10% depending on the total premium size.
 They are always subject to an audit and will change if the estimated payroll is higher or lower than the actual premium.

-There are two types of MOD's: Debit Mod's and Credit Mod's.
-A Credit MOD is a factor
+There are two types of Emod's: a Debit Emod and Credit Emod.
+A Credit Emod is any factor

-less than 1.00 and a Debit Mod is greater than 1.00.
+less than 1.00.
+A Debit Emod is any factor greater than 1.00.
 The Modification factor is

-applied to the base rates per class code in order to reduce or increase the rates
+applied to the policy premium in order to reduce or increase the cost of coverage.

 Most states permit insurance companies to apply scheduled credits and debits to

-workers' compensation rates in order to adjust an employers' premium up or down
+workers' compensation coverage in order to adjust an employers' premium up or down.

 State insurance departments generally require that the insurance companies document